 There are many other examples for negligence and the above is just of few of the common ones which we come across frequently.

-If you consider that your Solicitor has been negligent is to speak to a Professional negligence Solicitor, who will be able to give you some initial advice on whether you have a case.
+If you consider that your Solicitor has been negligent you should speak to a Professional negligence Solicitor, who will be able to give you some initial advice on whether you have a case.
 If you have a case then the Professional Negligence Solicitor will make a request to the negligent Solicitor for your file of papers, so the file can be reviewed.
 You could also make a complaint to the negligent Solicitor but we would urge you to contact us before you put pen to paper.

 In some professional negligence claims the process calls for expert evidence to be obtained and used in support of the claim.
 In cases involving suing a Solicitor this generally won’t be necessary as the Judge will themselves be a Barrister or Solicitor and therefore should have the sufficient knowledge of the issues in question.
 Only in exceptional circumstances will expert opinion be required.